timosalm/tap-spring-developer-workshop/workshop/content/exercises/graalvm.md

 ````
 {% endraw %}

-In the case where you may be scaling rapidly and may be running hundres of applications startup time and compute resources become a concern.
-If an application start slowly it might mean your app cannot scale fast enough to handle a sudden increase in demand.
-If an application consumes a lot of resources (memory, CPU, etc) and it scales to a large degress that can mean an increase cost.
+In the case where you may scale your apps rapidly and run hundreds of applications, startup time and compute resources become a concern.
+If an application starts slowly, it might mean your app cannot scale fast enough to handle a sudden increase in demand, and if it consumes a lot of resources (memory, CPU, etc) and scales to a large degree, that means increased cost.

-Making sure we can optomize both performance (start time) and resource consumption can be a game changer in the cloud.
+Making sure we can optimize both performance (start time) and resource consumption can be a game changer in the cloud.
-Next let's look how Spring let's you do just that!
+Let's see how Spring solves this problem for you!

 ##### Just-in-Time vs Ahead-of-Time compilation
 In **traditional** Java applications, **Java code is compiled into Java ‘bytecode’** and packaged into a JAR archive.
 The Java Virtual Machine **(JVM) then executes the Java program** contained in the Java Archive on the host platform **with a bytecode interpreter**.